 Optimize - These endpoints provide connectivity to every Office 365 service and feature, and are sensitive to availability, performance, and latency.
 It represents over 75% of Office 365 bandwidth, connections, and volume of data.
 All the Optimize endpoints are hosted in Microsoft data centers.
 Service requests to these endpoints must be breakout from the branch to the Internet and must not go through the data center.

 Allow - These endpoints provide connectivity to specific Office 365 services and features only, and are not so sensitive to network performance and latency.
 The representation of Office 365 bandwidth and connection count is also lower.
 These endpoints are hosted in Microsoft data centers.
 Service requests to these endpoints might be breakout from the branch to the Internet or might go through the data center.

 Default - These endpoints provide Office 365 services that do not require any optimization, and can be treated as normal Internet traffic.
 Some of these endpoints might not be hosted in Microsoft data centers.
 The traffic in this category is not susceptible to variations in latency.
 Therefore, direct breaking out of this type of traffic does not cause any performance improvement when compared to Internet breakout.
 In addition, the traffic in this category may not always be Office 365 traffic, hence it is recommended to disable this option when enabling the Office 365 breakout in your network.

-By default, options of the Default category and the Optimize and Allow subcategories are disabled.
+By-default, the Optimize, Allow, and Default options are disabled.
 You cannot delete these settings but can enable as needed.